alongenosar/ios-sdk/README.md

 # Getting Started with the Snappers SDK for iOS

 ## Step 1: Instalation
-We currently support only Swift projects
+We currently only support projects written in Swift.

 ### CocoPods
 Add this to your Podfile